FAQ Living Wage

 How many observations suffice for a reliable wage estimate?

 WageIndicator has a long-standing experience with processing wage data.
 In general a sample with minimum of 2,000 observations is necessary to produce the Salary Check.
 WageIndicator uses modern statistical methods to test whether wage estimates are statistically meaningful to base the wage profiles in a country.
 When the number of observations is not sufficient for a particular occupation (i.e. more than 1,700 occupations are recognized at the 5-digit ISCO-08 code), the wage estimate is provided on a higher level of aggregation in accordance with the ISCO-system, that is, from the 4-digit up to the 1-digit ISCO-08 code.
 One should keep in mind that even though statistically tested, all WageIndicator salary indications remain estimates and therefore include an element of uncertainty.

 How does data in a Salary Check differ from official national data?

-How often are the Salary Check and wages in context updated?
+How often are the Salary Check and Wages in Context updated?

-All WageIndicator Salary Checks are updated at least twice a year.
-The Salary Check is updated more frequently in countries with high inflation rates.
-Wages in Context is updated four times a year.
+Salary Checks are updated twice a year for all countries.
+The information in the Wages in Context application is updated four times a year.